NVIDIA/NVTX/python/docs/basic.rst

 under a category named `Cat_1`, they are unrelated as each domain maintains its own categories.

-Unlike domains, caetgories are not expensive to create and manage.
+Unlike domains, categories are not expensive to create and manage.
 Thus, you should prefer categories for maintaining several groups of annotations.